Journal of Business Ethics: Sections

-Descriptions and the names of the editors of each of these sections can be found on the Journal’s website.
+Descriptions and the names of the editors of each of these sections can be found on the Journal's website.

 Number of Volumes and Issues

 The Journal Business Ethics publishes seven volumes per year with each volume made up of four issues, i.e., 28 issues per year.
 The journal also publishes four Special Issues per year.
 The full list of issues can be found at on the JBE's website.

 Abstracted and Indexed in

 Impact Factor and Ranking

-The Journal of Business Ethics has a impact factor of 6.331 and a five year impact factor of 8.086 (2021 statistics).
+The Journal of Business Ethics has an impact factor of 5.9 and a five-year impact factor of 8.0 (2022).

-The Journal is ranked 2nd out of 56 journals in the category of "Ethics" and 54th out of 152 journals in the category of "Business" by the Clarivates Journal Citation Reports® Ranking by Category.
+In 2022, the Journal is ranked 3rd out of 57 journals in the category of "Ethics" and 52nd out of 154 journals in the category of "Business" by the Clarivates Journal Citation Reports® Ranking by Category.